 I’m located outside the U.S., can I participate?

 Participating startups or individuals must be located in the United States.
 Startups or individuals can propose solutions for international markets as long as they plan to incorporate in the United States.
-Participants must commit to pitch in person at the 4D Demo Night in San Francisco on October 21, 2019.
+Participants must commit to pitch in person at the 4D Demo Night in Oakland on October 15, 2019.

 What is the size limit for a team?